Radisson Garments Ltd. textile factory in Dhaka, Bangladesh. Here textiles are produced according to the Green Button standards.

 Challenges and opportunities

-The economic growth of the past few years created scope for investment, which was supported by the government’s market-friendly reform course.
-However, the proactive industrial development and the rapid expansion of energy production occurred at the expense of environmental sustainability.
+The economic growth of the past few years did create scope for investment, which was supported by the government’s market-friendly reform course.
+However, proactive industrial development and rapid expansion of energy production have been carried out at the expense of environmental sustainability.

-With economic growth returning after the slump caused by the COVID-19 pandemic in 2020/2021, there is an opportunity for socio-ecological transformation of the economy in Bangladesh but there are also risks.
+With economic growth now back to between five and six per cent a year, following the slump caused by the COVID-19 pandemic in 2020/2021, there is an opportunity for socio-ecological transformation of the economy in Bangladesh but there are also risks.